Precise Measurement of the Cosmic Ray Helium Spectrum above 0.1 PeV

 \subsection{Criteria for Selecting High-Quality Measurement Events}

-The same selection criteria applied to the proton energy spectrum~\cite{LHAASO:2025byy} are also used for both the MC simulation and the data to ensure high-quality reconstruction of the shower observables in this work, as summarized in the list below: \\ 1) To avoid edge effects, air showers are selected based on reconstructed cores located within the area bounded by the red lines, as illustrated in Fig.~\ref{fig:lhaaso}.
-The red lines delineate a region where reconstructed cores are more than 50~m from the edge of the WCDA and KM2A, and over 30~m from the boundary of the simulated events.\\ 2) To minimize the effects of SiPM saturation and to ensure the full detection efficiency of the telescope, only events with a perpendicular distance from the telescope to the shower axis ($R_{p}$) within 180--310~m are included in the analysis. \\ 3) To ensure the integrity of Cherenkov images, the center of gravity ($X_I$, $Y_I$) must satisfy the conditions $|X_I| < 5^{\circ} $ and $|Y_I| < 5^{\circ} $.\\ 4) To prevent leakage of the Cherenkov image, the number of photons counted from the outermost row of SiPMs must be less than 3\% of the total number of photons counted.\\ 5) To ensure high-quality reconstruction of the shower core and arrival directions, the number of fired EDs must exceed 20.\\ 6) To ensure the high-quality measurement of the Cherenkov image, the number of fired pixels in the cleaned Cherenkov image must be greater than 5.\\
+To ensure high-quality shower reconstruction, the same selection criteria as those used in the proton spectrum analysis~\cite{LHAASO:2025byy} are applied to both simulations and data in this work.
+These criteria are summarized below:

+1) To avoid edge effects, air showers are selected based on reconstructed cores located within the area bounded by the red lines, as illustrated in Fig.~\ref{fig:lhaaso}.
+The red lines delineate a region where reconstructed cores are more than 50~m from the edge of the WCDA and KM2A, and over 30~m from the boundary of the simulated events.\\ 2) To minimize the effects of SiPM saturation and to ensure the full detection efficiency of the telescope, only events with a perpendicular distance from the telescope to the shower axis ($R_{p}$) within 180~–~310~m are included in the analysis. \\ 3) To ensure the integrity of Cherenkov images, the center of gravity ($X_I$, $Y_I$) must satisfy the conditions $|X_I| < 5^{\circ} $ and $|Y_I| < 5^{\circ} $.\\ 4) To prevent leakage of the Cherenkov image, the number of photons counted from the outermost row of SiPMs must be less than 3\% of the total number of photons counted.\\ 5) To ensure high-quality reconstruction of the shower core and arrival directions, the number of fired EDs must exceed 20.\\ 6) To ensure the high-quality measurement of the Cherenkov image, the number of fired pixels in the cleaned Cherenkov image must be greater than 5.\\